 Our acclaimed lecture series started in 1974 and is funded by the Robert B. Church III Memorial Lecture Fund.
-This extraordinary and generous fund allows us to bring high-level architects and designers to our college to lecture and often exhibit.
+This extraordinary and generous fund allows us to bring high-level architects and designers to our community to lecture and often exhibit.
 To date, hundreds of experts have visited with students, faculty, alumni and others in the community.
 These lectures are usually held at 5:30 p.m. in Rm.
 109/McCarty Auditorium.
+[Due to the coronavirus pandemic, lectures in 2020-2021 will be held virtually usually at 6:30 p.m.]

 Governor’s Chair Lectures